Mark Striegl: Sambo career

 Striegl competed in sambo at the 2019 SEA Games in the Philippines.
 He won against Ashvin Jaswant Singh of Singapore in the gold medal match of the 74 kg division final.

 At the 2023 Southeast Asian Sambo Championships in Kuala Lumpur, Striegl won a gold in the combat sambo -79kgs division and a bronze in the -79kgs sport sambo division.

 Television

 In 2023, Striegl was in the cast of the film Keys to the Heart, a Filipino adaptation of the 2018 South Korean comedy-drama film of the same name.
 In 2024, he was one of the celebrity guests of the second season of Running Man Philippines.
-In 2025, he and Manny Pacquiao were two of the six members of the Philippine team that competed in the Netflix reality competition series Physical: Asia, which was filmed in South Korea, and appeared in a fight scene with Gerald Anderson in the ABS-CBN series Sins of the Father.
+In 2025, he and Manny Pacquiao were two of the six members of the Philippine team that competed in the Netflix reality competition series Physical: Asia, which was filmed in South Korea, and he appeared in a fight scene with Gerald Anderson in the ABS-CBN series Sins of the Father.